RudiHansen/CCComputer/README.md

 # Next Step
 Still Missing:

+Make it possible when dividing jobs to multiple turtles, to select if they should work horizontally or vertically.

+When creating or changing job data, jobs should be saved.
+Right now jobs are only saved on program exit, and that gives problems.

+Not sure if this is possible, but would also be nice if turtles reported back the process of a job, so if the turtle was stopped it could resume.

 Possible error in screen.screenHandler()
 It seems that its not possible to add a new location to the posList, right now when i press a to add nothing happens.